-South of Hot Springs, visitors can explore the antebellum Warwick Mansion in Hidden Valley, the set for the film Sommersby, starring Jody Foster and Richard Gere.
+Northwest of Warm Springs, visitors can explore the antebellum Warwick Mansion in Hidden Valley, the set for the film Sommersby, starring Jody Foster and Richard Gere.
 In addition, many of the buildings throughout the county were built during the pre and post Civil War era and offer a wealth of history.
 The Warm Springs Inn, for example, originally served as the county’s first courthouse and jail.
 Guests of the inn can still see where prisoners were held in the 19th Century and dine in the former courtroom and judge’s chambers.

 Other historic places remain today including the Mustoe house (the oldest structure in the County) as well as other landmarks, historic villages and cemeteries.

 GPS: 38.168°N, 79.890°W

 Christ Church at Union Chapel Cemetery1974 Sam Snead HighwayHot Springs, VA

 Jacob Cleek CemeteryRoute 220 North of Warm SpringsVA